lisp-mirror/lqml/readme.md

 On macOS instead, I found this a little annoying bug: after a QML property change in Slime, the QQuickView is not updating.
-So, for a visual update you need to click on the view; but it seems to work for subsequent property changes.
+So, for a visual update you need to (sometimes) click on the view to actually see the property changes.

 Windows note